Advocating When Judges Blunder – A Fairfax Criminal Lawyer’s View

 Al-Nashiri’s civilian lawyers stand firm advocating against military judge’s ordering their return to the case

-A great example of such courage by criminal defense lawyers comes from the ongoing impasse between the Guantanamo judge of capital defendant Abd al-Rahim al-Nashiri’s, and the three civilian lawyers, Al Nashiri’s lawyers are lead defense lawyer Richard Kammen, attorney Rosa Eliades, and attorney Mary Spears.
-(Richard and Rosa and I all attended the Trial Lawyers College at different times.)
+A great example of such courage by criminal defense lawyers comes from the ongoing impasse between the Guantanamo judge of capital defendant Abd al-Rahim al-Nashiri’s, and the three civilian lawyers in his case.
+Those civilian lawyers are lead defense lawyer Richard Kammen, attorney Rosa Eliades, and attorney Mary Spears.
+(Richard and Rosa attended the Trial Lawyers College at the same time, a few years after I attended.)

 Fairfax criminal lawyer emphasizes the necessity of attorney-client confidentiality

-Richard Kammen confirms intrusions into attorney-client confidentiality, which has included “microphones hidden in smoke detectors.”
-Such a situation is intolerable, no matter how serious the threat of a criminal defendant.
-Brigadier General John Baker — the Chief Defense Counsel for the Guantanamo Military Commission — concurred and relieved the civilian lawyers’s assignment to Al-Nashiri, who is “genuinely like[d]” by his now-former civilian lawyers.
+Richard Kammen confirms intrusions into attorney-client confidentiality at Guanatanamo, which has included “microphones hidden in smoke detectors.”
+Such a situation is intolerable, no matter how serious the alleged crime of a defendant.
+Brigadier General John Baker — the Chief Defense Counsel for the Guantanamo Military Commission — concurred and relieved the civilian lawyers’s assignment to Al-Nashiri.

 No judge should force lawyers to maintain a charade of justice

 Richard Kammen recognizes that the Guantanamo military commission system “is an un-American façade of a court system that cannot provide fairness.”
-Nonetheless, Al-Nashiri’s military commission judge Air Force Colonel Vance Spath blundered in sentencing General Baker to twenty-one days of confinement (since stayed pending further review) for criminal contempt of court for relieving the Al-Nashiri’s civilian lawyers without first getting the court’s permission.
+Nonetheless, Al-Nashiri’s military commission judge Air Force Colonel Vance Spath blundered in convicting and entencing General Baker to twenty-one days of confinement (since stayed pending further review) for criminal contempt of court for relieving the Al-Nashiri’s civilian lawyers without first obtaining the court’s permission.
 Spath further blundered by ordering Al-Nashiri’s civilian lawyers’ presence for the next court proceeding.

 General Baker and the civilian lawyers stand up to military commission judge Spath